F1R3FLY-io/f1r3fly/.github/ISSUE_TEMPLATE/20_bug_report.md

 ---
 name: Report a bug
-about: Create a bug report to help us improve RChain platform
+about: Create a bug report to help us improve F1R3FLY platform
+title: ''
 labels: bug
+assignees: ''

 ---

 <!-- Please answer these questions before submitting a bug report. -->